 Despite claims the Cambodia property market is not healthy enough in 2022 to compete globally, there is evidence this is not the case.
 The sector has ridden a massive wave of direct foreign investment, mostly from China, with no foreseeable limit, despite COVID-19.

-With more and more Cambodians emerging from poverty, local demand is also growing.
-This is further fueled by the sustained growth of the mortgage market.
-Mortgages and other housing loans were only introduced in Cambodia in 2008 and by 2010 represented about 1% of GDP.
-By 2020, this had risen to 15%.
-By 2020, total outstanding mortgages of owner-occupied housing was US$4.22 billion, up 25% from 2019.
-This rise is attributed to falling interest rates and an increase in loan options.
-In turn, this maturing of the economy has brought more stability and less speculative activity to the Cambodia property market.
+With more and more Cambodians emerging from poverty, local demand is also growing, which is further fueled by the sustained growth of the mortgage market.
+Mortgages and other housing loans were only introduced in Cambodia in 2008 and by 2010 represented about 1% of GDP and 15% by 2020.
+By 2020, total outstanding mortgages of owner-occupied housing was US$4.22 billion, up 25% from 2019, largely attributed to falling interest rates and an increase in loan options.

 “… Cambodia’s real growth is projected to reach 4.5% in 2022 as anticipated impacts from negative terms of trade are caused by rising oil prices and a cyclical slowdown in America and China.
 Over the medium term, the economy is expected to trend back to potential, growing at around 6%.